-- a) Date and time of the event, type of event and/or reaction; subject identity, and the outcome (success or failure) of the event; and - b) For each IPS auditable event type, based on the auditable event definitions of the functional components included in the PP/ST, [Specifically defined auditable events listed in information specified in column three of Table 5].
+- a) Date and time of the event, type of event and/or reaction; subject identity, and the outcome (success or failure) of the event; and - b) For each IPS auditable event type, based on the auditable event definitions of the functional components included in the PP/ST, [Specifically defined auditable events listed in Table 5].

 Requirement IPS Auditable Events Additional Details FMT_SMF.1/IPS Modification of an IPS policy element.
 Identifier or name of the modified IPS policy element (e.g. which signature, baseline, or known-good/known-bad list was modified.
 IPS_ABD_EXT.1 Inspected traffic matches an anomaly-based IPS policy.
 Source and destination IP addresses.
 The content of the header fields that were determined to match the policy.
 TOE interface that received the packet.
 Aspect of the anomaly-based IPS policy rule that triggered the event (e.g. throughput, time of day, frequency, etc.).
 Network-based action by the TOE (e.g. allowed, blocked, sent reset to source IP, sent blocking notification to firewall).
-IPS_IPB_EXT.1 Inspected traffic matches a list of known-good or known-bad addresses applied to an IPS Source and destination IP addresses (and, if applicable, indication of whether the source policy. and/or destination address matched the list).
+IPS_IPB_EXT.1 Inspected traffic matches a list of known-good or known-bad addresses applied to an IPS policy.
+Source and destination IP addresses (and, if applicable, indication of whether the source and/or destination address matched the list).
 TOE interface that received the packet.
-Network-based action by the TOE
+Network-based action by the TOE (e.g. allowed, blocked, sent reset) IPS_NTA_EXT.1 Modification of which IPS policies are active on a TOE interface.
+Enabling/disabling a TOE interface with IPS policies applied.
+Modification of which mode(s) Identification of the TOE interface The IPS policy and interface mode (if applicable).